-A copy of our Annual Report on Form 10-K for the fiscal year ended December 31, 2022, as filed with the SEC, will be mailed without charge to any beneficial owner of our common stock, upon written or oral request.
-Requests for the Annual Report on Form 10-K should be addressed to: Investor Relations, CareCloud, Inc., 7 Clyde Road, Somerset, NJ 08873 or by telephone at (732) 873-5133, x133.
+A copy of our Annual Report on Form 10-K for the fiscal year ended December 31, 2023, as filed with the SEC, will be mailed without charge to any beneficial owner of our common stock, upon written or oral request.
+Requests for the Annual Report on Form 10-K should be addressed to: Investor Relations, CareCloud, Inc., 7 Clyde Road, Somerset, NJ 08873 or by telephone at (732) 873-5133, x134.
 The Form 10-K includes certain exhibits.
 Copies of the exhibits will be provided only upon receipt of payment covering our reasonable expenses for such copies.
-The Form 10-K and exhibits may also be obtained from our investor relations website, https://ir.carecloud.com/sec-filings or directly from the SEC's website, <a href="https://ir.carecloud.com/sec-filing
+The Form 10-K and exhibits may also be obtained from our investor relations website, https://ir.carecloud.com/sec-filings or directly from the SEC's website.